netgen-layouts/layouts-docs/reference/view_layer.rst

-Netgen Layouts uses five view contexts to render its' templates: ``default`` for rendering the frontend templates, ``ajax`` for rendering collection pages rendered view AJAX, ``api`` for rendering the Block Manager app templates and ``admin`` and ``value`` view contexts for rendering the administration interface.
+Netgen Layouts uses five view contexts to render its' templates: ``default`` for rendering the frontend templates, ``ajax`` for rendering collection pages rendered view AJAX, ``api`` for rendering the layout editing app templates and ``admin`` and ``value`` view contexts for rendering the administration interface.